About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-On Monday evening, August 2nd, Emmett Trapp's mom awoke from a nap and discovered her 2-year-old son--one of her four children--was missing from their home in Dewey, Arizona.
+On Monday evening, August 2, Emmett Trapp's mom awoke from a nap and discovered her two-year-old son, one of her four children, was missing from their home in Dewey, Arizona.
 After family and neighbors searched the area without luck, they called 9-1-1.

-Yavapai County Sheriff's deputies arrived within ten minutes, and the search quickly expanded from there, to include law enforcement personnel, Search and Rescue teams from multiple counties, and citizen volunteers.
+Yavapai County Sheriff's deputies arrived within 10 minutes, and the search quickly expanded to include law enforcement personnel, search and rescue teams from multiple counties, and other citizen volunteers.
 As of dawn on Wednesday morning, Emmett still had not been found.

 Searchers from multiple agencies and counties at base, getting ready to deploy

 After checking in at base, we received our assignment and went directly to our search segment.
-Our SAR dog handler determined the direction of the barely detectable breeze with her little bottle of powder, positioned us accordingly for the dogs, then worked with her canine partners while also searching the thick brush herself.
-The dogs would alert her if they detected human scent.
+Cindy, our SAR dog handler, determined the direction of the barely detectable breeze with her little bottle of powder, positioned us accordingly for the dogs, then worked with her canine partners while also searching the thick brush herself.
+Her cross-trained dogs would alert her if they detected human scent, living or not.

 The dogs are already working as we head to our assigned segment.

-My other partner and I flanked the handler on either side and slightly behind her, taking care of the navigation and doing our parts of the grid search.
-We pushed our way through the tangled mass of cat claw, which grabbed at our clothing and skin, trying our best to stay in formation despite the difficult terrain.
+My other partner and I flanked Cindy on either side and slightly behind her, taking care of the navigation and doing our parts in the grid search.
+We pushed through the tangled mass of cat claw, which grabbed at our clothing and skin, trying our best to stay in formation despite the terrain.
 A small child could easily crawl under the bushes and be very hard to see.

-After we'd covered more than half of our assigned area, another field team of 14 searchers, I believe, moved into that same segment behind us, walking a grid perpendicular to ours.
+After we'd covered more than half of our assigned area, another field team of 14 searcher moved into that same segment behind us, walking a grid perpendicular to ours.

 View of base from our first assigned search segment on the hill